input-output-hk/adrestia/user-guide/content/_index.md

 On top of this, Adrestia provides a set of services to interact with the Cardano blockchain:

-- [cardano-wallet][cardano-wallet]: HTTP Rest API for managing UTxOs, and much more.
+- [cardano-wallet][cardano-wallet]: HTTP ReST API for managing UTxOs, and much more.
 - [cardano-submit-api][cardano-rest]: HTTP API for submitting signed transactions.
 - [cardano-graphql][cardano-graphql]: HTTP GraphQL API for exploring the blockchain.

 As well as several low-level libraries on various topics:

-- [cardano-addresses][cardano-addresses]: Addresses generation, derivation &  mnemonic manipulation.
+- [cardano-addresses][cardano-addresses]: Address generation, derivation &  mnemonic manipulation.
 - [cardano-coin-selection][cardano-coin-selection]: Algorithms for coin selection and fee balancing.
 - [cardano-transactions][cardano-transactions]: Utilities for constructing and signing transactions.
 - [bech32][bech32]: Haskell implementation of the Bech32 address format (BIP 0173).